Code-Institute-Submissions/yuyu78-memory-light_SeptResub/TESTING.md

 3. **As a first-time player, I want a good and simple visual so it makes the game more enjoyable**
     The design of the game is very simple.
     * The background is black and the grid, font color are white so it gives a great contrast between colors and makes the visual better.
-    * When the user plays the game, it will display a sequence of red color.
+    * When the user plays the game, it will display a sequence of red colors.
 A flashy red color is chosen to also give a good contrast.

 4. **As a first-time player, I want to be able to turn off the sound so I can play in a quiet place**
     The sound effect is a feature Left to Implement in the future, for the moment, there is no sound in the game.

 5. **As a first-time player, I want to play the game with good interaction so there is no slowness and the page will load quickly**
-    * When the user hovers all the buttons, including the social media link, menue and name of the game, the color will turn red.
+    * When the user hovers all the buttons, including the social media link, menu, and name of the game, the color will turn red.
-    * Every time the user succeeds in the game, it will add one point in the current score and will appear a correct message in green color "Correct!
-Click the button again to continue".
+    * Every time the user succeeds in the game, a green flashlight appears, and the user gets one point in the current score.
-    * If the user failed the game, it will reset the current score to 0 and will appear a message in red color "Wrong!
+    * If the user loses the game, it reset the current score to 0 and will appear a message in red color "Wrong!
 Click the button to Start Again".

-6. **As a returning player, I want the game become mmore difficult so I can improve my memory skills**
+6. **As a returning player, I want the game to become more difficult so I can improve my memory skills**
     * The game will start with a sequence of two lights.
 Each time the player succeeds the round, one more light will be added to the sequence so it will become progressively longer and more difficult to remember.
     This is a good exercise to improve memory skills.

 7. **As a returning player, I want to save my high score on a stats board so I can check my progress**
-    * Due to the lack of time, the score page which will show the three highest scores of the player will be a feature implemented in the future.
+    * On the Score page, the user can check the three highest scores
-    For the moment, only one high score will be shown on the page before the player starts the game, below the grid with the current score.
-    * The high score will be saved in the storage so if the player reloads the page, it will still show the high score.
+    * The high score is saved in the storage so if the player reloads the page, it will still show the high score.

 8. **As a returning player, I want to select a different grid so I can develop my memory skills**
     *  This is a future feature to implement the grids of 2 X 2 and 4 X 4 so that the player can vary the level of difficulty.

-9. **As a returning player, I want to contact the business so I can ask question or give feedback**
+9. **As a returning player, I want to contact the business so I can ask a question or give feedback**
     * The player can access the contact page to fill the form.
 All the inputs are required to submit the form.
+    * When the player submits the form, a message appears "Request submitted" with the button "OK" to go back to the previous form.

 ## Manual testing <a name="manual-testing"></a>

 ### Navigation bar
 1. Check if all the links in the navigation bar will change in red color when hover
-2. Check if all the links direct to the correct page:
+2. Check if all the links are direct to the correct page:

 | Link | Testing | Result |
 | --- | --- | --- |